aistomin/jenkins-sdk/README.md

 }
 ```

-Using classes from `org.rising.jenkins.fake` you have possibility to create
+Using classes from `com.github.aistomin.jenkins.fake` you can create stubs/fakes
-stubs/fakes of Jenkins installation.
+of Jenkins installation.

 ## How to contribute?